sjentsch/lsjDocs/Ch13/Ch13_ANOVA_06.rst

 .. math:: \mbox{RSS}_{tot} = \sum_k \sum_i ( R_{ik} - \bar{R} )^2

-and we can define the “between groups ranked sums of squares” like this
+and we can define the “between groups ranked sums of squares” like this:

 .. math::